y33-j3T/Machine-Learning-Archive/README.md

 - [License](#License)

 ## Introduction
 These are beginner level works of machine learning referenced from various resources.
 You'll find basic classification and regression algorithms implemented in pursuit of greater knowledge.
-Libraries used are mainly, but not limited to, Tensorflow, Keras, scikit-learn etc..
+Libraries used are mainly, but not limited to, Tensorflow, Keras and scikit-learn.

 ## Files
 - [Celsius to Fahrenheit](./celsius-to-fahrenheit.ipynb)